zjwsite/zjwsite.github.io/_pages/about.md

 ---
 Biography
 ------
-I'm a second-year master student in NJU-3DV.

-I previously interned at OPPO Research and Microsoft Research Asia.

-I am currently interning at Microsoft Research, working on multimodal understanding and generation.
+I am a second-year master's student at NJU-3DV, currently interning at Microsoft Research, focusing on multimodal understanding and generation.

-I maintain a [blog](https://zjwfufu.github.io/) (in Chinese) where I write about my life and learning experience.

-I received my B.Eng. degree from Xidian University, spent a wonderful time with my friends in Xi'an, China from 2020 to 2024.
+Previously, I interned at OPPO Research and Microsoft Research Asia.
+I received my B.Eng. degree from Xidian University, and spent a wonderful time with my friends in Xi'an, China from 2020 to 2024.

+I maintain a [blog](https://zjwfufu.github.io/) (in Chinese), where I write about my life and learning experience.

-Please feel free to reach out via <a href="mailto:jiaweizhang.fufu@gmail.com">email</a> or <a href="images/wechat.png" target="_blank">wechat</a>.
+Feel free to reach out via <a href="mailto:jiaweizhang.fufu@gmail.com">email</a> or <a href="images/wechat.png" target="_blank">wechat</a>.

 <br>